juiceinc/recipe/docs/concepts/overview.rst

 **Ingredients** are reusable fragments of SQL defined in SQLAlchemy.
 Ingredients can contribute to a SQL query's select, group by, where clause or having clause.
-For convenience, we define **Metric**, **Dimension**, **Filter**, and **Having** classes which support common pattersn.
+For convenience, we define **Metric**, **Dimension**, **Filter**, and **Having** classes which support common query patterns.

 A **Shelf** is a container for holding named ingredients.
-Shelves can be defined with python code or via configuration (typically YAML).
+Shelves can be defined with python code or via configuration.
-Shelf configuration can be bound to a SQLAlchemy selectable.
+Shelves defined with configuration can be bound to a SQLAlchemy selectable.

 .. note::

     By convention, all the ingredients on a Shelf should reference the same SQLAlchemy selectable.

 A **Recipe** uses a **Shelf**.
-The Recipe picks dimensions, metrics, filters, havings from the shelf.
+The Recipe picks dimensions, metrics, filters, and havings from the shelf.
 Dimensions and metrics can also be used to order results.
-While the Recipe can refer to items in the shelf by name, you can also supply Ingredient objects.
+While the Recipe can refer to items in the shelf by name, you can also supply raw Ingredient objects.
 Recipe uses a builder pattern to allow a recipe object to be modified.

 A Recipe generates and runs a SQL query using SQLAlchemy.
 The query uses an **Oven**